merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 Building pango was tricky.
 There were linker problems, and because I was not successful to use `gld`, I had to replace `-z defs` to `-z nodefs` in meson build (also, after initial configure).

 Who else helped me?
 ChatGPT. sometimes it provides too much information, but usually I brought my errors to it and it could help where to look/patch/fix/etc.

+### graphics/netpbm

+`netpbm` mysteriously has just `cc` without paths in `config.mk.in`, and it doesn't get changed by configure scripts.
+Putting `cc` symlink somewhere to `/usr/pkg/bin` didn't help, I had to change the path in the file and run bmake again.

+### security/gnutls

+Oh, that was the trickiest one!
+I don't know why building via `bmake` was failing, because if I used `gmake` in the source directory, it worked.
+I had to build it like this, but then use `readelf` and `elfedit` to fix binaries because there were relative paths.
+I think to try again and figure out what was happening there to make it buildable via `bmake` properly.

 ## Getting new certificates